In relation to pre-exposure prophylaxis (PrEP), 2-1-1 dosing (and 2+1+1 dosing) are alternative terms for event-based dosing.

 How well something works (in a research study).
 See also ‘effectiveness’.

-A small subset of people living with HIV who are able to control HIV replication in the absence of antiretroviral treatment for an unusually long period of time (also known as HIV controllers).
+A small subset of people living with HIV who are able to control HIV replication in the absence of antiretroviral treatment for an unusually long period of time.
+Definitions vary, but an elite controller is usually defined as a person whose viral load has remained below 50 copies.
 However, because HIV continues to replicate even in elite controllers, ART is recommended for elite controllers who have declining CD4 counts or who develop HIV-related complications.
-Around half of elite controllers can also be described as long-term non-progressors.
+Elite controllers and viraemic controllers are members of a larger group known as HIV controllers.
+Around half of HIV controllers can also be described as long-term non-progressors.

 A disease or infection affecting the brain.
 HIV-encephalopathy (also called AIDS dementia complex) is the result of damage to the brain by advanced HIV disease.